Natfan/work/btec/u7/a3/writeup.markdown

 On the flip side of this, there is the Freedom of information Act of 2000.
 This act enables private citizens to be able to access all public public records, including government facilities and instituations.
 The following is an extract from the document.

 >The main principle behind freedom of information legislation is that people have a right to know about the activities of public authorities, unless there is a good reason for them not to.
-This is sometimes described as a presumption or assumption in favour of disclosure.
+This is sometimes described as a presumption or assumption in favor of disclosure.
 The Act is also sometimes described as purpose and applicant blind.
 >
 >This means that:
 >